Spencer Steer Preview, Player Props: Reds vs. Giants

-Spencer Steer -- with a slugging percentage of .351 in his past 10 games (including zero home runs) -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Alex Cobb on the mound, on August 29 at 9:45 PM ET.
+Spencer Steer and his .409 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the San Francisco Giants and Logan Webb on August 30 at 3:45 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Giants.
+He had a one-hit performance in his last game (1-for-4) against the Giants.

 Spencer Steer Game Info & Props vs. the Giants